Torrent Power makes lowest bid for Indian power supply contract - sources

 By Sarita Chaganti Singh

-NEW DELHI, April 10 (Reuters) - Torrent Power TOPO.NS has pipped Reliance Industries RELI.NS to emerge as the lowest bidder for supply of 1,100-megawatts of gas-based power supply sought by the Indian government to meet anticipated record demand in the summer, two sources said.
+NEW DELHI, April 10 (Reuters) - Torrent Power TOPO.NS has pipped Reliance Industries RELI.NS to emerge as the lowest bidder for the supply of 1,090 megawatts of gas-based power supply sought by the Indian government to meet anticipated record demand in the summer, two sources said.

-Torrent Power quoted 13.70 rupees per unit price for supply of 770-megawatts each for 45 days in April and May from two of its gas-based projects in the western state of Gujarat, the sources said.
+Torrent Power quoted 13.70 rupees per unit price to supply 770 megawatts each for 45 days in April and May from two of its gas-based projects in the western state of Gujarat, the sources said.

+The tender for 1,000 megawatts gas-based power supply starting Monday has been granted to Torrent Power, sources said.
+Gama Infraprop that quoted 14.9 rupees per unit price won a tender on Monday for the supply of 90 megawatts, its managing director Rahul Goyal told Reuters.

+"Of the 26 gas-based power stations in the country, only two bidders were selected," he said.

-Uttarakhand-based Gama Infraprop quoted 14.9 rupees per unit, while RIL quoted 20.5 rupees per unit for supply of 1010-megawatts, they said on condition of anonymity since the contracts have yet to be awarded.
+RIL had quoted 20.5 rupees per unit for supply of 1,010 megawatts, the sources said on condition of anonymity since the contracts have yet to be awarded.

-"The government is likely to award contracts for 1,100-megawatts to Torrent Power," one of the officials said.

-NTPC, Reliance Industries and Torrent Power did not reply immediately to Reuters' request for comment.
+NTPC, Reliance Industries and Torrent Power did not reply to Reuters' request for comment.

 The bidding was conducted by NVVN Ltd, the power trading arm of India's largest power producer NTPC Ltd NTPC.NS.
 NVVN Ltd, acting on the power ministry's directions, had invited bids for 5,000-megawatt power supply from gas-based power plants.